KoenLBekx/laconic/README.md

 > `X(§average 1 2 3 2)`

-> ***Note: as the stack is a last-in-first-out stack, stack items will be read by a routine in the reverse order they were pushed.***
+> ***Note: as the stack is a last-in-first-out stack, stack items will be read by a routine in the reverse order they were pushed.
+One can avoid this using the `K,` or `X,` operators instead.***

 As a routine's name is just another expression value, it's possible to use variables and stack items as pointers to routines.